-Carers in Hertfordshire is working in partnership with a number of agencies in Hertfordshire to provide advocacy services to the community.
+Carers in Hertfordshire is working in partnership with POhWER, the advocacy agency, to provide advocacy services to the community.
 Our particular remit is to provide this service to carers.
 Advocacy supports people to speak up about what is important to them.

-The Advocacy Service covers support and information where you are finding it difficult to understand the information and advice that has been provided by health or social care services or struggling to put your views across or where you don’t feel you are being listened to.
-If you need help to access services relating to your health, lifestyle or independence our independent advocate can help you understand your rights and choices and get your voice heard.
+The Advocacy Service covers support and information where you are finding it difficult to understand the information and advice that has been provided by health or social care services or you are struggling to put your views across or where you don’t feel you are being listened to.
+If you need help to access services relating to your health, lifestyle or independence our Advocate can help you understand your rights and choices and get your voice heard.

 Our Advocacy Service

-Sue Felgate, is the Carers Advocacy Project Worker, and she covers the whole of Hertfordshire.
-She is led by Roma Mills, Carers Involvement Manager.
+Will Davis, is our Carers Advocacy Worker, and he covers the whole of Hertfordshire.
+He is managed by Roma Mills, Carers Policy and Engagement Manager.

 What we do

 Advocacy helps people to feel they are listened to and that they have a voice.
 We take time to get to know each carer accessing this service to understand their needs and what is at the root of their problems.
 We can provide them with the tools to communicate and we can spend this time with them – other services are unable to do so as it is not within their remit or they do not have the resources to do so.

 We are accessible – we travel to people and meet them in locations convenient to them.
 Many carers have constraints on their time and therefore as a Community Advocate we can fit in around your day and meet with you at a time and place that is convenient to you.
 We are able to visit you in your own home.